 What are we going to tackle exactly in this blog post?

-- The best cities to retire in Spain
+Which are the best cities and places to retire in Spain?

 First things first.